Right-Most Position of a Last Progeny Modified Branching Random Walk: Introduction

 \subsection{Motivation}

-Our main motivations to consider this new LPM-BRW model are essentially twofold.
-As we will see in the sequel that there is a nice \emph{coupling} of $R_n^*$ with a \emph{linear statistics} for which asymptotic can be computed from the known results.
-This novel connection is indeed one of the reasons the model mathematically intrigued us.
-We believe (also see Section ~\ref{Sec:Coupling}) that this connection is a novel mathematical tool that has a scope of more suitable applications.
-Our model is one example where this coupling helps.
+Our main motivation to study this new LPM-BRW model is what we will see in the sequel that, there is a nice \emph{coupling} of $R_n^*$ with a \emph{linear statistic}, which is an additive martingale associated with BRW (see Corollary~\ref{Thm:Coupling} for details).
+For such statistics, asymptotics can be computed using various martingale techniques, some of which are known.
+This novel connection is indeed the reason the model intrigued us.
+As illustrated in this article, our model is one example where this coupling technique works.
+This connection is novel and we believe that it has potential of many more applications.

-The other and more straightforward motivation is to use the results we derived to give a different proof of A\"{i}d\'{e}kon's result \cite{Aide13}.
-To this end, we propose the following program, that is to take an appropriate $\theta \rightarrow \infty$ limit.
-Intuitively, the extra displacement at the last generation will then disappear at the limit.
-However, there are two serious hurdles for this to work.
-First of all, our result for any $\theta > \theta_0$ is imprecise, as we so far have not been able to derive the centered weak asymptotic for that case.
-Further, another technical difficulty needs to be tackled, which is to interchange the limits as $\theta \rightarrow \infty$ and $n \rightarrow \infty$.

-In this context, there is yet another approach one can think of, which is a little more amenable to make use of our results.
-It is to consider a truncation of the displacements due to the point process $Z$.
-It is easy to see that for displacements that are bounded, we necessarily have $\theta_0 = \infty$.
-Thus, we can then use our Theorem ~\ref{Thm:Below-Boundary-Case} and take a suitable sequence $\theta_n \uparrow \infty$ to re-derive A\"{i}d\'{e}kon's result \cite{Aide13}.
-This will need a better understanding of the process $\left(H^{\infty}_{\theta}\right)_{\theta > 0}$.
-Currently, it is a work in progress.
+The other motivation and perhaps more straightforward one, is to be able to compare our results with the existing ones in the context of the classical BRW (such as, asymptotics derived in~\cite{Aide13}).
+We see a difference appears in the constant factor in front of the Bramson correction (see Theorem~\ref{Thm:Boundary-Case}), but the final weak limit remains the same.
+This in turn shows that the centered asymptotic results are heavily dependent on the displacements given at the end nodes, but not the limit.
+While doing this comparison, we also have been able to get the exact constant for the centered limit which was earlier not known (see Remark~\ref{Rem:Exact-Constant} for the details).